RaminHajavifard/Practice/README.md

 # Practice
-Iwanna practice the GitHub functions
+## I wanna practice the GitHub functions:
+* I added headlines at different levels
+* My repository now has a picture